pascuas/project-2/project-worksheet.md

 ## Project Description

 With this project, I will create a sports app that will display different leagues, such as NBA, MLB, NFL, and English Premier League.
-I will able to display a list of teams in the league with the ability to see their last 5 events.
+I will able to display a list of teams in the league with the ability to see their team information and their last 5 events.

 ## API